zynthian/zynthian-ui/README.md

 The Zynthian Box updates from this repository.

-You can learn more about Zynthian Project in http://zynthian.org
+You can learn more about Zynthian Project in the website http://zynthian.org